AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

 |image7|

-7. At **Check Point Gateway - IPsec VPN - Link Selection** window, configure the parameters as follows:
+7. At the **Check Point Gateway - IPsec VPN - Link Selection** window, configure the parameters as follows:

 |image8|